 How to Properly Preserve and Store an Emergency Food Supply

 So you’ve gone through the trouble of getting your emergency food supply stocked.
 You’ve spent time and money.
 But are you storing/preserving it properly?
 There is nothing worse than feeling confident that you have a backup supply of food and when you go to use some of it; you discover mold, pest damage, or spoilage.

 In order to understand how to best store your food storage, you need to understand what you’re protecting it from.

-- Heat: The ideal temperature to store food is between 40-72 deg. farenheit.
-Outside of that range and your food will start to lose it’s flavor, color, texture and most importantly its nutritional value.
+- Heat: The ideal temperature to store food is between 40-72 deg.
+Fahrenheit.
+Outside of that range and your food will start to lose its flavor, color, texture, and most importantly its nutritional value.

 - Pests: I think it’s obvious what pests can do to food, as apparent from my story from above.
 Not only will they eat your food, they can also spread disease via their excrement.

 - Humidity: Water/humidity is another very dangerous enemy to your food supply.
 Water=mold

 - Oxygen: We all know what happens to a half-eaten apple when it gets left out on the counter, browning/mushy (thank you, toddlers).
 Creating an oxygen-free environment for your food can not only protect it against quality issues, staleness, and nutritional loss, but it can also inhibit bacterial growth.

 Preservation Methods for Your Emergency Food Supply

 If you’re wanting to ensure your food supply lasts for as long as possible in the best condition it is important that you are not only storing it properly but preserving it as well.
 You can’t just throw fresh fruit in the pantry and expect it to last for a month.
 The preservation method you use can extend the life of your food immensely.
 Learning and utilizing some of the common food preservation methods listed below will level up your food storage skills to “Boss” level.